shahineb/shahineb.github.io/_pages/about.md

 # Research ¶

-I focus on developing fast climate impact emulators that support efforts to make climate modeling more accessible, improve uncertainty quantification on impacts, and reduce computational costs of climate modelling.
+I want to develop fast emulators of climate impacts that support efforts to make climate change projections more accessible, improve uncertainty quantification on impacts, and reduce the computational cost of climate modelling.

 I am currently a postdoctoral associate at [MIT EAPS](https://eaps.mit.edu/) working with [Raffaele Ferrari](http://ferrari.mit.edu/) and [Noelle Selin](https://www.selingroup.org/noelle-eckley-selin).
 I completed my PhD from the [Department of Statistics](https://www.stats.ox.ac.uk/) at the University of Oxford, supervised by [Dino Sejdinovic](https://sejdino.github.io/) as part of the [iMiracli](https://imiracli.web.ox.ac.uk/) innovative training network of aerosols-cloud interactions and machine learning.
 The tools I use mostly draw from the theory of reproducing kernel Hilbert spaces and Gaussian processes, for which I enjoy a fond theoretical interest.